AlisherJard/Wiwino_project/README.md

 ## 📦 Learning Objectives

 •	Develop teamwork skills through the use of ticketing systems and Trello.
+[Click here](https://trello.com/b/4KkrZqmc/wiwino-project-step-1-db-queries-and-csv-output-files)

 •	Enhance the ability to read and interpret SQL database diagrams.